khulnasoft-lab/design.khulnasoft.com/contents/components/path.md

 ### When to use

-- As an indicator of a user’s progress within a process, for example, in a checkout flow.
+- When there is a process with unique content at each stage, for example, a [DevOps lifecycle](https://about.gitlab.com/stages-devops-lifecycle/).

 ### When not to use

-<todo>Add when not to use.</todo>
+- As an indicator of a user’s progress within a process, for example, in a checkout flow.

 ### Variants